yakworks/hibernate-groovy/README.md

 so for example in the application.properties set `spring.jpa.properties.hibernate.groovy.proxy.replace_to_string=false` to turn off the interceptors toString replacement.

+no dependencies are included for hibernate or jpa, assumed your project includes them already.

 ## hibernate-groovy-db

 Gradle : `implementation "org.yakworks:hibernate-groovy-db:<<version>>"`